Bank Panic: Reception

-In Japan, Game Machine listed Bank Panic on their November 1, 1984 issue as being the second most-successful table arcade unit of the month.
+In Japan, Game Machine listed Bank Panic as the second most successful table arcade unit of October 1984.

-Computer and Video Games magazine gave the arcade game a positive review, calling it a well-designed game.
-They later noted the game is similar to Nintendo's Hogan's Alley, which released the same year.
-Computer Gamer magazine stated that the "Colourful and humurous [sic] graphics make this an enjoyable, if simple in concept, game."
+Computer and Video Games magazine gave the arcade version of Bank Panic a positive review, calling it a well-designed game.
+They later noted the game is similar to Nintendo's Hogan's Alley, which was released in the same year.
+Computer Gamer magazine wrote that the "colourful and humurous [sic] graphics make this an enjoyable, if simple in concept, game".